bjellesma/Notes/guitar-for-beginners/week4/scales.md

 When they say chromatic scale in G, they mean start on a G note and either ascend or descend the musical alphabet in that position.
 Because not all notes have sharps, this means that some frets may be skipped.

 ![Scale](https://www.liveabout.com/thmb/LugvEH4vG4oeiRObKe_ie8ER_0k=/300x150/filters:no_upscale():max_bytes(150000):strip_icc()/chromaticscale-56a4610a3df78cf7728215ec.gif)

+**Major Scales** A diatonic scale having half steps between the third and fourth and the seventh and eighth degrees and whole steps between the other adjacent degrees. major scale.